giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 ## Provision an EFS instance on AWS
+Before installing the provicioner in Kubernetes we will need to create the EFS instance in the same AWS account:

-- Open the [AWS management](https://aws.amazon.com/console/) console in the account your cluster is located.
+1. Open the [AWS management](https://aws.amazon.com/console/) console in the account your cluster is located.
-- Select EFS from the services list.
+2. Select EFS from the services list.
-- Create a new EFS mount and select the VPC where your cluster is located.
+3. Create a new EFS mount and select the VPC where your cluster is located.
-- Select the Availability Zone with the subnets your instances are located on and the security-groups of the workers.
+4. Select the Availability Zone with the subnets your instances are located on and the security-groups of the workers.
-- Choose the throughput and performance mode, no file system policy or access points are needed.
+5. Choose the throughput and performance mode, no file system policy or access points are needed.
-- Create the instance and note the EFS instance id.
+6. Create the instance and note the EFS instance id.

 ## EFS Provisioner configuration file
-Create a file on your local machine named "efs-provisioner.yaml" with the following content:
+In order to configure the EFS provisioner, you will need to create a file on your local machine named "efs-provisioner.yaml" with the following content:
 ```yaml
 global:
   deployEnv: production